ThiagoHardt/thiago-hardt-portfolio/README.md

 <hr>

+**Navbar:**
+    :white_check_mark:  Links take to the right section.
+    :white_check_mark:  Try to submit the empty form and verify that an error message about the required fields appears
+    :white_check_mark:  Try to submit the form with an invalid email address and verify that a relevant error message appears
+    :white_check_mark: Try to submit the form with all inputs valid.

 **Contact form:**
     :white_check_mark:  Go to the "Contact Us" page
     :white_check_mark:  Try to submit the empty form and verify that an error message about the required fields appears
     :white_check_mark:  Try to submit the form with an invalid email address and verify that a relevant error message appears
+    :white_check_mark: Try to submit the form with all inputs valid.

+**Contact form:**
+    :white_check_mark:  Go to the "Contact Us" page
+    :white_check_mark:  Try to submit the empty form and verify that an error message about the required fields appears
-    :white_check_mark: Try to submit the form with all inputs valid and verify that a success message appears.
+    :white_check_mark:  Try to submit the form with an invalid email address and verify that a relevant error message appears
+    :white_check_mark: Try to submit the form with all inputs valid.

 ### Known Issues